 Similarly, in the overwhelming majority of serious bodily injury cases, you can count on a positive response to the query, “Is DUI a felony?”
 Plus, in non-DUI felony cases involving death or serious injury, reckless driving can be just as harshly punished, at least in GA.
 A DUI accident arrest is a very serious offense.

 The biggest difference between DUI penalties for a felony and misdemeanor DUI is:

 By contrast, the only misdemeanor DUI that triggers a five-year revocation under Georgia DUI laws is when the conviction is for a third HV-level offense within a five-year period.
-All other driving under the influence charges trigger only a Georgia driver’s license suspension for some period of time.
-The GA Department of Driver Services will receive paperwork on any driving offense, whether a misdemeanor homicide by vehicle, a felony serious injury by vehicle, or vehicular feticide GA case.
+All other driving under the influence charges triggers only a Georgia driver’s license suspension for some period of time.
+The GA Department of Driver Services will receive paperwork on any driving offense, whether a misdemeanor homicide by vehicle, a felony serious injury by vehicle, or a vehicular feticide case.

 If you have been convicted of DUI on three prior occasions in the past, and have a new car accident DUI, call Bubba Head at 404-567-5515 or 1-888-384-4323.
 Since July 1, 2008, any four DUI convictions within a 10-year span (measured by dates of arrest) is a felony DUI in Georgia.
 GA DDS is going to suspend or revoke your driver’s license if the case ends up as a conviction.